anantesh6105/Solidity-beginner/README.md

 ## Description

 The solidity smart contract is named Anantesh and is an example for the implementation of minting and burning functions in a contract.
 We have named our token as "HADES" and its abbrivation as "HDX".
+The contract has 2 functions - "mint" and "burn", for minting and burning of tokens.

+The burn function has an if conditional statement to ensure that the amount of tokens to be burned does not exceed the balance of the account.

 ## Getting Started